tom-nook/toulbox/posts/what-is-devsecops.md

 Now, we'll run the test(s) that we wrote for the web application to make sure the behavior of the code is acting as expected, and make it a little nicer, in that whenever a test fails, it'll generate a readable test case failure for the user, due to using the action.

-It is important to have tests run for each branch so that when it comes to Pull Request (PR) review time, other developers can quickly see that test(s) are being added and that they are passing.
+It is essential to have tests run for each branch so that when it comes to Pull Request (PR) review time, other developers can quickly see that test(s) are added and are passing.

 ```yaml
 ### Above is still the same